sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-33.md

     (= (gcd i n) 1))
 ```

-But our `predicate?` in `filtered-accumulate` takes only one argument.
+But `predicate?` in `filtered-accumulate` takes only one argument.
 We need to specify the function inside `product-of-relative-prime` so that we can get access to `n`:

 ```scheme
 (define (identity x) x)